untitled

 Back to The Academy

 I get many e-mails from artists and groups asking me about distribution.
 They say "We have a band and we're playing locally and getting good crowds and we sell our CD at gigs.
-We started our own label and need to get distribution so we can sell in all the stores.
+We started our own label and need to get distribution so we can get our CDs in the stores.
 How can we do that?"

 Let's face it, record stores are saturated with product.
 Why on earth would a store take a CD if it isn't sure it will get sold.
-The kind of things that retail needs to see if it is to readily accept your product is:
+What that retailer needs to see if it is to readily accept your product is:

 All labels have what they call a "one sheet" - a hand out sheet with bullet points outlining their marketing strategies and promotional commitments.
 This is the first step, but then those commitments have to be met.
 These commitments are extremely expensive.